dvilardi/Whatsapp-Bot/README.md

   ![](Manual/mImages/04.png)

-  * Write custom message and leave a _NAME_ key to replace with contact's names
+  * Write custom message and leave a \_NAME\_ key between underscores to replace with contact's names

   ![](Manual/mImages/05a.png)